Smoked Peaches (With Cinnamon and Brown Sugar Drizzle)

 Do You Smoke Peaches With the Skin on or Off?

 It is best to smoke peaches still with their skin on.
-This will protect the flesh from the hot grill and create a difference textually, as the skin will caramelize.
+This will protect the flesh from the hot grill and create a different texture, as the skin will caramelize.

 Tip: Add a splash of bourbon to Flambé the cooked peaches 1 minute before removing.